zhongyy/Unequal-Training-for-Deep-Face-Recognition-with-Long-Tailed-Noisy-Data/README.md

 ## Usage Instructions

-1. Our method need two stage training, therefore our code is also stepwise.
+1. Our method need two stage training, therefore the code is also stepwise.
 I will be happy if my humble code would help you.
 If there are questions or issues, please let me know.

-2. Our code is adopted from [InsightFace](https://github.com/deepinsight/insightface).
+2. The code is adopted from [InsightFace](https://github.com/deepinsight/insightface).
 I sincerely appreciate for their contributions.

 ### Prepare the code and the data.